Moaz108/Ablakash/README.md

 - Implemented a RAG pipeline using MPNet-Base-V2 for attribute extraction, embedding generation, and retrieval via Pinecone.
 - Designed a conversation state model with distinct phases: feature collection, recommendation, awaiting alternatives, ending, and restart confirmation.
 - Integrated CrewAI agents for automated furniture search, utilizing TavilyClient for web-based retrieval.
-- Enhanced AI-driven interpretation using BLIP + Gemini, enabling image-based feature extraction and furniture recommendation.
+- Enhanced AI-driven interpretation using BLIP + Gemini, enabling image-based feature extraction and style-matching suggestions.
 - Developed AR functionality for real-time 3D visualization and personalized recommendations in a mobile app.
 - Currently working on fine-tuning the model using QLoRA for improved performance.